coopiteasy/cie-e-commerce/website_sale_customer_type/README.rst

 ~~~~~~~~~~~~

 * Rémy Taymans <remy@coopiteasy.be>
+* Vincent Van Rossem <vincent@coopiteasy.be>

 Maintainers
 ~~~~~~~~~~~

-This module is part of the `coopiteasy/cie-e-commerce <https://github.com/coopiteasy/cie-e-commerce/tree/11.0/website_sale_customer_type>`_ project on GitHub.
+This module is part of the `coopiteasy/cie-e-commerce <https://github.com/coopiteasy/cie-e-commerce/tree/12.0/website_sale_customer_type>`_ project on GitHub.

 You are welcome to contribute.